SecPlugs/nodejs-kit/docs/index.md

 The tool is open source so you can modify as you wish.
 Also see [Node,js Kit Listing](/plugin-list/plugin-secplugs-nodejs-kit)

-## Quick Start
+## Installation
-Obtain the node module by simply running the command below at the root of your node project (i.e. the directory that has `package.json` file)
+Get the node module by running the command below at the root of your node project (i.e. the directory that has `package.json` file)
 ```bash
 npm i @secplugs/filescan
 ```